CSC207-UofT/course-project-group-059/specification.md

 1. A to-do list
 2. A Pomodoro timer that is able to set a timer for working and relaxing.
 3. A scheduling system using time blocking, having due date reminders
-4. Timeline and time blocks
+4.  taskEntities.Timeline and time blocks
 5.  taskEntities with description paragraphs, due dates, and priority
 6. Suggestion for the day
 7. Evaluation of the taskEntities